Discovering Dry Sherry

 Once the bottom row (the solera) has had the oldest wine taken out, these are topped up with younger wine from the next oldest wine, in the row above (the criadera).
 The process repeats for each row.
 The top row will now have space for adding the new wine (called the añada).
 The whole process is known as running the scales.

 So far we have met Fino and Oloroso.
-They start out the same but two completely different styles of wine are created depending on whether they have been aged with flor or exposed to air.
+They start out the sam, yet two completely different styles of wine are created depending on whether they have been aged with flor or exposed to air.

 Discovering Dry Sherry has never been more exciting.